sez11a/liferay-docs/userGuide/en/chapters/05-web-content-management.markdown

 #### Selecting assets dynamically [](id=lp-6-1-ugen03-selecting-assets-dynamically-0)

-Asset Publisher's default behavior is to select assets dynamically according to rules that you give it.
+The Asset Publisher's default behavior is to select assets dynamically according to rules that you give it.
 These rules can be stacked on top of each other so that they compliment each other to create a nice, refined query for your content.
 You have the following options for creating these rules:

 **Scope:** Choose the sites or organizations from which the content should be selected.